reelyactive/advlib-ble-manufacturers/CONTRIBUTING.md

 - :star: starring the project on GitHub
 - :busts_in_silhouette: sharing the project with friends and colleagues to raise awareness
 - :heart: surprising the community and its contributors with random acts of kindness

+These contribution guidelines were drafted by [the reelyActive team](https://reelyactive.com/team/) and we invite you to adapt them for your own projects.